Songs of the Earth

 Songs of the Earth book cover thumbnail

-The Book of Eador, Abjurations 12:14, is very clear: Suffer ye not the life of a witch.
+The Book of Eador, Abjurations 12:14, is clear: Suffer ye not the life of a witch.

 With the Church Knights and their witchfinder hot on his heels, Gair hasn’t time to learn how to use the power growing inside him, but if he doesn’t master it, that power will tear him apart.
 His only hope is the secretive Guardians of the Veil, though centuries of persecution have almost destroyed their Order, and the few Guardians left have troubles of their own.

-The Veil between worlds is weakening, and behind it, the Hidden Kingdom, ever-hungry for dominion over the daylight realm, is stirring.
-Though he is far from ready, Gair will find himself fighting for his own life, for everyone within the Order of the Veil, and for the woman he has come to love.
+The Veil between worlds is weakening.
+Behind it, the Hidden Kingdom stirs, ever-hungry for dominion over the daylight realm.
+Though he is far from ready, Gair will find himself fighting again, for higher stakes than he ever imagined.

 Read Chapter 1